secretstartups/handbook/development/ops/hiring-process/index.html.md

          1. If your manager's name doesn't show up, it's likely that they don't have any permissions to view this role currently.
          1. Scroll down to the section **Who can see this job?** and grant your manager **Job Admin: Hiring Manager** permissions
          1. Return to the previous step, and now you can **edit the list of Hiring Managers** and add them
-1. Ensure you have hiring manager access to the Evergreen Requisiton for your role
+1. Ensure you have hiring manager access to the Evergreen Requisition for your role

 ### Step 4.
 Reviewing Candidates